 Essex Business School is helping to create the business leaders of the future; those who are creative, innovative and ethically aware.
-In 2017, 80% of our postgraduate taught students were in professional employment or further study within six months of graduating (DLHE 2017).

 Many of our graduates enjoy careers in financial analysis, management, public administration and accountancy at some of the world’s most well-known organisations and exciting SMEs, including: